praxis/praxis/reference/resource-definitions.md

 end
 {% endhighlight %}

 ## Routing Prefix

 Each resource definition has a routing prefix (partial path) which Praxis will automatically prepend to all your resource's defined routes.
 By default, this prefix is the class name of the resource definition converted to snake-case.
 For our `Blogs` resource definition above, the default routing prefix is `blogs`.
-To override the default routing prefix, simply include a routing block in the resource definition and provide a value using the `prefix` method:
+To override the default routing prefix, simply provide a value using the `prefix` method:

 {% highlight ruby %}
 class Blogs
   include Praxis::ResourceDefinition

-  routing do
-    prefix '/blogs'
+  prefix '/my-blogs'
-  end
 end
 {% endhighlight %}